Tesfer/DbdServerSelecting/README.md

 Procedure:
 1. Run the program as administrator
+2. Select the desired platform
-2. Specify the path to the file DeadByDaylight-Win64-Shipping.exe
+2. Specify the path to the executable file of the game
-3. Select the server we need in the list
+3. Choose the server we need from the list
 4. Click the button: "Create rules"
-5. We can run the game and check out
+5. Run the game and check

 !IMPORTANT!
-1. Currently only supports the STEAM version of the game
+1. Windows Firewall must be enabled
-2. Before use, check the hosts file and remove AWS servers if they were added
+2. Before use, check the hosts file and remove AWS servers if they were added.
-3. Windows Firewall must be enabled